kubapeter/portfolio/Coursera Courses/Specializations/Introduction to Scripting in Python/Python Data Representations/Week 2/README.md

 ## Learning Objectives
 - Create and access Python lists
-- emonstrate an understanding of iteration over lists
+- Demonstrate an understanding of iteration over lists
 - Use lists to facilitate splitting and joining strings

 ## Exercises